sorah/force_unspecified/README.md

-# ForceUnspecified: Rack app redirects to a SAML IdP URL with changing NameIDPolicy Format in SAMLRequest to unspecified
+# ForceUnspecified: Rack app redirects to a SAML IdP URL with maniplating SAMLRequest

+## Supported manipulation

+### RequestedAuthnContext

+Remove `samlp:RequestedAuthnContext` from request to allow authenticating users using authentication methods other than passwords (e.g. X.509, Azure AD passwordless)

+### NameIDPolicy

 - Before: `<samlp:NameIDPolicy AllowCreate='true' Format='urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress'/>`
 - After: `<samlp:NameIDPolicy AllowCreate='true' Format='urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified'/>`

 Some IdP, e.g. Azure Active Directory, forces user's _true_ identifier even if an admin set customized User Identifier to the IdP, when a SAML request comes with `NameIDPolicy` Format=`emailAddress`.
 This is a simple Rack app that replaces all policies to `unspecified` before passing to IdP.

+This may be unneeded as of Apr 2021 (Azure AD now allows to configure NameID details)

 ## Installation